gearsdigital/http4j/README.md

 Http4j
 ================

-Why in the world do we need another Http library for Java, when there is:
+Http4j is minimalistic and fluent library for making Http calls in Java.

-OkHttp, HttpComponents, Google Http, and many more.
-And even Java itself supports Http communication since Java9!
+Wait!
+Why in the world do we need another Http library for Java, when there is OkHttp, HttpComponents, Google Http, and gazillion other Http Clients for Java?

-While there are a lot of Http libraries and the core Http client of Java is probably the best way to go, there a still some complexities coming with all those libraries (looking at you BodyPublishers and BodyParsers).
-So the idea for Http4j is to make Http communication as simple and self-explaining as possible, while also incorporating a most common use-case: sending and receiving JSON.
+Well ... while there are a lot of Http libraries and the core Http client of Java is probably the best way to go (so Http4j is build on-top of it), there a still some complexities coming with all those libraries (looking at you BodyPublishers and BodyParsers).
+So the idea for Http4j was to make Http communication in Java as simple and self-explaining as possible, while also incorporating a most common use-case: sending and receiving JSON.

 Examples: